boazbk/tcs/lec_00_1_math_background.md

 3. Converting this plan into code that a compiler or interpreter can understand, by breaking up each task into a sequence of the basic operations of some programming language.

 In programs as in proofs, step 1 is often the most important one.
-A key difference is that the reader for proofs is a human being and for programs is a compiler.^[This difference might be eroding with time, as more proofs are being written in a _machine verifiable form_ and progress in artificial intelligence allows expressing programs in more human friendly ways, such as "programming by example".
-Interestingly, much of the progress in automatic proof verification and proof assistants relies on a [much deeper correspondence](http://homepages.inf.ed.ac.uk/wadler/papers/propositions-as-types/propositions-as-types.pdf) between _proofs_ and _programs_, see [chapproofs](){.ref}.]
+A key difference is that the reader for proofs is a human being and the reader for programs is a compiler.
+(Though this difference might be eroding with time, as more proofs are being written in a _machine verifiable form_ and progress in artificial intelligence allows expressing programs in more human friendly ways, such as "programming by example".)
 Thus our emphasis is on _readability_ and having a _clear logical flow_ for the proof (which is not a bad idea for programs as well...).
 When writing a proof, you should think of your audience as an intelligent but highly skeptical and somewhat petty reader, that will "call foul" at every step that is not well justified.